-If your child is applying on their own work record or on yours, you can start the process by downloading and reviewing the Adult Disability Starter Kit to learn more about filing (applying) for adult disability benefits.
+If your child is applying on their own work record or on yours, you can start the process by downloading and reviewing the Adult Disability Starter Kit to learn more about filing or applying for adult disability benefits.
 You or your child can also visit your closest Social Security office to find forms or ask questions.
-You can find it using the Social Security Office Locater.
+You can find it using the Social Security Office Locator.

-When you apply for SSDI, you will need to show or send important documents.
-You can view the Social Security Administration’s checklist for online SSDI applications at the Adult Disability Starter Kit page for more information.
+When you apply for SSDI, you need to show or send important documents.
+You can view the Social Security Administration’s checklist for online SSDI applications on the Adult Disability Starter Kit page for more information.
 Here are some examples: